dexmac/video-feed-redux/README.md

 ## Intro

 A filterable video-feed in React & Redux.
-Forked and builds on https://www.github.com/dexmac/video-feed.
+Forked from and further builds on https://www.github.com/dexmac/video-feed.

-Uses Express as the backend to serve a video feed that is comprised of regular video URLs,
+The project uses Express as the backend to serve a video feed that is comprised of - regular video URLs,
-Facebook and Youtube videos.
+Facebook & Youtube videos.

-The feed can then be filtered by the video type.
+The video feed can then be filtered by the type.

+## Demo

 ![preview](video-feed.gif)

 <a name="Install"></a>

-## Install
+## Installation
    - clone the repository / open zip file and enter project directory
    - `yarn (/npm) install`